Faculty of Arts Undergraduate Research Award Opportunities

-Dr. Jaeger’s research analyzes the representation of war and genocide, particularly the two world wars and the Holocaust in German, European, and North-American public memory in museums, literature, film, and historiography.
-His current research is particularly interested in the narration and representation of the Holocaust and other atrocities, in perspectives of perpetration, collaboration, implication, and victimhood in physical and virtual exhibitions, and how these museum exhibitions create experiences and empathy.
+Dr. Jaeger’s research analyzes the representation of war and genocide, particularly the two world wars and the Holocaust in German, European and North-American public memory in museums, literature, film and historiography.
+His current research is particularly interested in the narration/storytelling and representation of the Holocaust, refugees, war, genocide and other atrocities, in perspectives of perpetration, collaboration, implication and victimhood in physical and virtual exhibitions, and how these museum exhibitions create experiences and empathy for potential and real visitors.
 He is also working on a book collection entitled Museums, Narratives, and Critical Histories: Narrating the Past for Present and Future.
-Student research could relate among others to current online exhibition strategies and/or the analysis of online reactions/reviews to specific museums, monuments, and exhibitions, as well as support in analyzing physical exhibition spaces.
+Student research could relate among others to current online exhibition strategies and/or the analysis of online reactions/reviews to specific museums, monuments and exhibitions, as well as support in analyzing physical exhibition spaces and observing visitors' behaviour in museum space.
 Areas of research: German and European Studies, War and Holocaust Studies, Representation of Atrocities in transhistorical contexts, Museum and Memory Studies.

 Contact Information: Greg.Bak@umanitoba.ca